Best Beer Stocks for December 2025: Why I’m Still Betting on Consolidation

 Dynamic Stock Chart for TICKER DEO

-This is my hedge against pure beer plays.
+What changed since September: This is my hedge against pure beer plays.
 If beer keeps declining, they’ve got spirits.
 If RTDs explode, they’re positioned.
 Portfolio construction, not speculation.

-What Everyone’s Missing
+The One Trend Everyone’s Missing

 Non-alcoholic beer sales up 32% while total alcohol grew 1%.
-That’s not a fad – millennials want the social experience without feeling like garbage the next day.
-Companies with strong NA portfolios will dominate this trend.
+That’s not a fad, millennials want the social experience without feeling like garbage the next day.

-Major sporting events coming up – FIFA 2026, Winter Olympics.
+Major sporting events coming up, FIFA 2026, Winter Olympics.
 Global brands like Budweiser and Corona always benefit from these.
 Easy category activation when people are already drinking and watching TV.

 This isn’t a sector where you swing for the fences.
 These are cash flow machines navigating cyclical headwinds.
 Upside is moderate but probable, downside limited by asset values and dividends.

-Keeping some cash for when the craft shakeout accelerates.
+I’m keeping some cash for when the craft shakeout accelerates.
 Quality brands will become available at distressed prices, and the big players have balance sheets to acquire them.

 The Reality Check